How to Record Your Calls on Android

 Hold Up, Is This Legal?

 Alrighty, let’s deal with the serious stuff.
 Is call recording legal in the UK?
 Well, that kind of depends.
 It’s legal to actually record a call as long as you don’t plan on giving the recording to a third party.
-That means that recording a meeting, or making a memento, should be fine as long as it’s for your own personal use and you’re not giving the recording to anyone else.
+That means that recording a meeting or making a memento, should be fine as long as it’s for your own personal use and you’re not giving the recording to anyone else.
 So it’s probably worth encrypting it.

 Other than that, the law is pretty unclear.
 There are restrictions on how businesses can record calls, they get exceptions and are allowed to record calls to ensure that customer service quality is good, for example.
 For private people, there aren’t any firm laws.
 You may find, for example, that a recorded call of abuse can be given to the police without a problem, but that the recording won’t be able to be used in court as evidence, perhaps.